shaheerbilal7/DevelopersHub-Corporation-Data-Science-and-Analytics-Internship-Tasks/README.md

 *	Encoding categorical features such as geography and gender.
 *	Training a classification model.
 *	Analyzing feature importance to understand what influences churn.

+# Task 4: Predicting Insurance Claim Amounts

+Objective:
+ Estimate the medical insurance claim amount based on personal data.

+Dataset used:
+ Medical Cost Personal Dataset

+Instructions:
+*	Training a Linear Regression model to predict charges.
+*	Visualizing how BMI, age, and smoking status impact insurance charges.
+*	Evaluating model performance using MAE and RMSE.

+# Task 5:

+Objective:
+ Predict which customers are likely to accept a personal loan offer.

+Dataset used:
+ Bank Marketing Dataset (UCI Machine Learning Repository)

+Instructions:
+*	Performing basic data exploration on features such as age, job, and marital status.
+*	Training a Logistic Regression or Decision Tree classifier.
+*	Analyzing the results to identify which customer groups are more likely to accept the offer.